Coles Notes of who I am

 A dude who loves games

-Since I was four, basketball has been an integral part of my life as a player, referee, organizer and coach.
-I led a squad of Grade 9’s and 10’s at my high school alma mater to a city championship, coached Brantford CYO’s select team and was recently a volunteer for Etobicoke Basketball’s Jr. Hoops program.
+Basketball has been an integral part of my life as a player, referee, organizer and coach.
+I’ve led a squad at my high school alma mater to a city championship, coached a Brantford CYO select team and volunteered at Etobicoke Basketball’s Jr. Hoops.
+I am now stepping into the world of soccer as an SC Toronto assistant coach.

 I love a good fight.
 I’ve been a fan of boxing since I was a child and mixed martial arts right from UFC 001.
 In search of a healthier workout regime, I began training muay thai under Kru Clifton Brown in my early thirties and transitioned to boxing five years later.
-I’m currently a casual boxing instructor at Totum Life Science.
+I’m currently instructing four boxing classes a week at Totum Life Science.

 I love everything about hoops.
 And because of our neighbourhood football club, I’ve also developed a mad passion for the beautiful game.
 Out of respect for both and a desire to stay in touch with my hometown crew, I help moderate Bell City Raps and Bell City Reds.
 Two Brantford-based supporter groups dedicated to basketball and soccer in Canada.